acrolinx/acrolinx-coding-guidance/topics/logging.md

 * The Acrolinx Platform is unavailable: Show the Sidebar **Options** tab → *Warning*
 * Acrolinx can't parse your document. → *Error*

-## UI Options and Defaults
+## Default Logging

 Consider for integrations:

-* **Info** is the default logging mode.
-An integration doesn't usually have a UI option to change the log level.
+* **Info** is the default logging level.
+Integrations don't usually have a UI option to change the log level.
 * The path of the logging directory appears in the Sidebar start page.
 * Users can click a button to navigate to the logging directory in a file explorer.
 * (Make it easy for users to enable logging in the registry or a configuration file.)